Sheaves as oracle computations: Related and further work

 \section{Related and further work}

 Sheaves in the context of type theory have been studied by a number of authors.
-Erik Palmgren~\cite{palmgren97:_const_sheaf_seman} and Ieke Moerdijk and Eirk Palmgren~\cite{moerdijk02:_type} gave an early predicative account of sheaves.
+Erik Palmgren~\cite{palmgren97:_const_sheaf_seman} and Ieke Moerdijk and Erik Palmgren~\cite{moerdijk02:_type} gave an early predicative account of sheaves.
 In the context of homotopy type theory, Kevin Quirin and Nicolas Tabareau~\cite{quirin16:_lawver_tiern_homot_type_theor} formalized sheaves for general modalities, Egbert Rijke, Mike Shulman, and Bas Spitters~\cite{rijke-shulman-spitters-2020} gave a general account of modalities, and Thierry Coquand, Fabian Ruch, and Christian Sattler~\cite{coquand21:_const} studied constructive sheaf models of type theory.

 Closer to our work are studies of sheaves that focus on computation and computability.
 Martín Escardó and Chuangjie Xu~\cite{xu13:_const_model_unifor_contin} used sheaves on the Cantor space in type theory to show that every System~T definable functional is continuous.
-Their work was expanded to dependent functionals by Martin Baillon, Assia Mahboubi, and Pierre-Marie Pédrot~\cite{baillon22:_garden_pythia_model_contin_depen_settin}, where the oracle query-answer trees featured prominently.
 We were inspired by the work of Andrew Swan~\cite{swan24:_oracl} on oracle modalities in cubical assemblies.
+Martin Baillon, Assia Mahboubi, and Pierre-Marie Pédrot~\cite{baillon22:_garden_pythia_model_contin_depen_settin} extended the continuity results of Escardó and Xu to dependent functionals, with oracle query-answer trees featuring prominently.
+In recent work~\cite{baillon26:_cantor_space}, the same authors describe sheafification as a quotient-inductive type parameterized by a \emph{logical operating system} $(I, O)$, which is essentially one of our propositional containers.
+Their quotient-inductive type imposes a single equation, in our notation $\ask \ap a \ap (\lam{u \of P \ap a} v) = v$, which under our working assumptions is equivalent to the two equations in \cref{def:sheafification-qit}.
+They also use Escardó's \emph{dialogue trees}, which correspond to our unrestricted $\Tree[P]$ of \cref{sec:oracle-modal-pred} for a proof-relevant~$P$, and apply the construction to build a syntactic model of Martin-Löf type theory with a Cohen real, deriving uniform continuity of all definable Cantor-space functionals.